Theft Criminal Defense Attorney to Fight your charge in South Florida

 We know facing theft charges can be overwhelming, but Rossen Law Firm is here to lend a helping (and expert) hand.

-What is a Theft Crime?
+What is a Theft Crime in Florida?

 A person commits theft if he or she knowingly steals or even attempts to steal something that doesn’t belong to them.